-She has seen too borrowers come to her hoping to refinance a mortgage they received from a private or specialty lender, only to find that what they were attempting was impossible.
+She has seen too many borrowers come to her hoping to refinance a mortgage they received from a private or specialty lender, only to find that what they were attempting was impossible.

 “Some of their products are actually fully closed.
 Even though it’s called a 'variable mortgage,' it’s a fully closed product.
 Regardless of whether you want to pay the penalty or not, you cannot exit that loan," Barsoum says.